 Ulbricht was caught between a rock and a hard place.
 If he admitted the server was his, he would be incriminating himself by showing ownership over Silk Road.
 If he denied ownership, he had no right to protest the FBI’s potentially illegal search.
 Because Ulbricht did not claim ownership of the server, the judge stated that Ulbricht had not actually put forth a valid Fourth Amendment claim and that the FBI’s evidence could be used against him, even if that evidence was illegally obtained.
 This may seem like a minute distinction, but it is one that has huge consequences.

 Ulbricht was ultimately found guilty on all seven counts, and awaits sentencing.
 Cases such as these require attorneys who understand how modern information systems work and who have a solid grasp on the law.
-If you have questions regarding a charge you are facing, call us at (817) 203-2220.
+If you have questions regarding a charge you are facing, call us at (817) 203-2220 or contact us online.